 So, What is Inertia | Move from Inertia to Agility | Have an Agile Mindset in 3 easy steps| Growth Mindset Series on Luxury Unplugged Podcast, amongst the Top 10 Podcasts in Self Help.

 From tapping for anxiety to following your dreams, these podcasts will help you get on the path to becoming your best self.
 So what are you waiting for?
 Start listening and start making progress today!

-I am Neeti Keswaani, and welcome to Luxury Unplugged where luxury meets spirituality.
+I am Neeti Keswaani, and welcome to Luxury Unplugged where luxury meets enlightenment.

 Today we are talking about Move From Inertia To Agility in 3 easy steps…